UHH-ISS/beemaster-hp/connector/README.md

 ## With Docker

-If you want to use the connector in conjunction with Dionaea and Bro containers, use the following Compose file (and make sure all directories are present, or change them accordingly).
+If you want to use the connector in conjunction with Dionaea and Bro containers, you can use the following Compose file (and make sure all directories are present, or change them accordingly).

+By default (inside the container), the contents of the `conf` directory are copied into the `src` directory.
+Thus the `connector.py` can be started by passing the config file name directly (see the docker-compose file example below):

 ```
 version: '2'